atomiclabs/hyperdex/MAINTAINING.md

 Before accepting external contributions adding new currencies we should:

-- Verify the ERC20 contract address is genuine
+- Verify the ERC20 contract address is genuine.
-- Verify the Electrum servers are genuine
+- Verify the Electrum servers are genuine.